martincartledge/martincartledge.github.io/concurrency-in-go-channels-mutex-race-conditions.md

 wg.Add(gs)
 ```

 Next, we create a `for` loop that will use the value of `gs` in the `condition statement`.
-Inside of this `for` loop we create an annoymous _Goroutine_ and immeaditely invoke the _Goroutine_.
+Inside of this `for` loop we create an anonymous _Goroutine_ and immediately invoke the _Goroutine_.

-Inside of our annoymous _Goroutine_ we declare a new variable with the identifier `v` and assigned the value of `counter`
+Inside of our anonymous _Goroutine_ we declare a new variable with the identifier `v` and assigned the value of `counter`

 We use the `runtime` package to invoke the `Gosched()` method, thus firing a new _Goroutine_

-On the next line we increment our `v` variable and assign the `counter` variable to the `v` variable
+On the next line, we increment our `v` variable and assign the `counter` variable to the `v` variable

 We use the `fmt` package to print out the value of `counter` and use the `wg` variable to call the `Done()` method which will let the Go runtime know that our `WaitGroup` is complete